nelson123-lab/my-Data-Science-learnings/Machine Learning/Statistics questions.md

   6. Confidence intervals: The CLT is the foundation for constructing confidence intervals, which are used to estimate population parameters with a specified level of confidence.
   7. Control charts and quality control: In industrial and manufacturing settings, the CLT is used to develop control charts that help monitor and maintain the quality of products and processes.

-- erall, the Central Limit Theorem is a cornerstone of statistical theory and plays a crucial role in many areas of research, finance, and quality control, among others.
-It allows us to make inferences about populations   sed on sample data and simplifies the analysis of complex data sets.
+- Overall, the Central Limit Theorem is a cornerstone of statistical theory and plays a crucial role in many areas of research, finance, and quality control, among others.
+It allows us to make inferences about populations based on sample data and simplifies the analysis of complex data sets.